TAC Summer Events 2018 - Campus Information

 Venues for Meals, Dance Classes, Evening Social Dances, and Banquet & Ball

-The campus Recreation & Wellness Center and Northrop Hall will be the venues for dance classes, evening social dances, and the Banquet & Ball.
+The campus Recreation & Wellness Center will be the venues for dance classes, evening social dances, and the Banquet & Ball.

 The Annual General Meeting (AGM) for SCD teachers who are TAC Members will be held in Ackerman Hall on Saturday, July 28.